alphora/dtr-content-r4/WALKTHROUGH.md

    - HL7 FHIR R4 - Version Number: 4.0.1
    - Custom Profile ID: ASLP Snores in Sleep
    - Scope: ASLP
+   - Context: <blank> (Don't enter "<blank>", just leave it blank.
+This is noted in case you copied row 3.
+In that case you need to delete the copied value.)
    - Selector: MostRecent
    - FHIR Code System: http://example.org/sdh/dtr/aslp/CodeSystem/aslp-codes
  - add six new rows to the DTR Data Dictionary for the six answer options for the "Patient snores in his/her sleep" question:
     - Option One
+      - note: the row specified below is similar to the existing row 4 so consider copy/paste/editing row 4 to create this new row
       - Activity ID: ASLP.A1 Adult Sleep Studies
       - Data element ID: ASLP.AE.DE2
       - Data element label: Not Known or N/A